The Coady's Collective

-Workers last year were Cassian, a 20 year old young man our first workaway from the former East Germany.
+So many workers over the years like Cassian, a 20 year old young man from the former East Germany.
 Very interesting to hear the differences in life, particularly that of his parents.
-Next came the wonderful Holly from Iowa - our first US workaway.
-Christian followed, also from the US!
-We are now enjoying the potatoes he planted!
-Hot on his heels was Suse, then Janine, both also from the former GDR, and both in their late 20's.
+From closer to home the wonderful Holly from Iowa - our first US workaway.
+We are now enjoying the potatoes Christian planted!
+Suse, then Janine, also from the former GDR, and both in their late 20's.
 Sebastien was an interesting young German workaway with whom we had extended conversations around the EU and Brexit!!
-Next came our Swiss contingent - the first time we have hosted Swiss people!
-First Svenga, from the Lucerne the German side of Switzerland, and now Vincent from Lausanne, the French side.
-Al and his girl-friend Kate from Australia were special as Al is a newly graduated architect from Australia, and they have moved to Canada so we look forward to having them as part of our lives into the future!
-Katharina from Germany is with us now helping to put the garden "to bed".
-An interesting year of first for the nationalities of people staying with us, and as always, new ideas and enthusiasm adding to life around here.
+Then there was the Swiss contingent - Svenga, from Lucerne the German side of Switzerland, and Vincent from Lausanne, the French side.
+Al and his girl-friend Kate from Australia were special as Al is a newly graduated architect from Australia, who has moved to Canada and has remained party of our lives.
+Interesting years, often with firsts for the nationalities of people staying with us, and as always, new ideas and enthusiasm adds to life here.

-2018 has brought Aileen and Ben from UK, Roman from Spain, Katharina and Uwe from Germany and Esperanza form Mexico.
+2018 brought Aileen and Ben from UK, Roman from Spain, Katharina and Uwe from Germany and Esperanza from Mexico.
 What a great group.
-We are looking forward to Jasmine and Ben will be our house sitters looking after both the house, property, and the Cabana and Studio in October.
-We plan to have more sitters from January to March while we are in San Miguel d'Allende, hopefully learning some Spanish!!
+Jasmine and Ben, our Aussie house sitters looked after the house, property, and the Cabana and Studio in October, are still here!
+Magda and Daniel will be arriving any day to sit from now to March while we are in San Miguel d'Allende in Mexico.
+Maybe this will be the year that I learn some Spanish!!

 We look forward to continuing to welcome work-awayers into our home in 2019 to help with gardening, renovations, maintenance, B&B chores and cooking.
 We can guarantee they will all leave having not only learned a few things but having had a very enjoyable time, as do we with them!
 Not sure how we would manage without them!!